At 25:00, in Akasaka: Television drama

 A live-action television drama adaptation of At 25:00, in Akasaka was announced on March 8, 2024.
 At the time of the announcement, Natsuno was in the process of finishing the fifth volume of the manga.
 The television drama adaptation was co-produced by TV Tokyo and GagaOOLala, and early in production, TV Tokyo sought GagaOOLala for opinions that would help make the series more accessible for a global audience.
 The series was broadcast from April 19, 2024, (Note: TV Tokyo lists the broadcast date as April 18, 2024, at 00:30, which is April 19, 2024, at 12:30 a.m.) to June 21, 2024, for 10 episodes on TV Tokyo as part of their MokuDra 24 programming block.
 Other broadcasts include TV Osaka, TV Aichi, TV Setouchi, TV Hokkaido, and TVQ Kyushu Broadcasting.
 The series is licensed by GagaOOLala for English-language distribution outside of Japan.

 The series stars Taisuke Niihara as Shirasaki and Kiita Komagine as Hayama.
 Niihara and Komagine stated that they found it challenging to portray themselves as actors who "act within a show".
 The supporting cast includes Takuma Usa as Sakuma; Shōma Nagumo as Yamase, Atsushi Hashimoto as Shinoda; Moemi Katayama as Akeno; Yūshin Shinohara as Mihara; and Kenzō Fukutsu as Makita.
 Uchū Imagawa also appears in the drama as Asuka Kawada, an original character made for the drama adaptation.

 The television drama adaptation is directed by Takahiro Horie and Ryo Kawasaki; it is written by Miho Aotsuka and Kumiko Asō.
 It is produced by Tomoshi Edogawa.
 Niihara stated that some scenes from the original manga were left out or changed through discussions with the producers and Natsuno.
 The opening theme is "Kakkaku" by Kujiragi.
 The ending theme is "Tokyo Night Lonely" by Mel.

 A second season was announced on June 22, 2025, with the cast reprising their roles.
-Aotsuka and Asō returned to write the screenplays, while the new directors for the second season consist of Yuka Yasukawa, Shinju Funabiki, and Takashi Haga.
+Aotsuka and Asō returned to write the screenplays, while the new directors for the second season consist of Yuka Yasukawa (film director)|Yuka Yasukawa, Shinju Funabiki, and Takashi Haga.